avaframe/AvaFrame/docs/moduleAna1Tests.rst

 The similarity solution is one of the few cases where a semi-analytic solution can be derived for solving the depth integrated equations.
-It is a useful test case for validating simulation results coming from the dense flow avalanche computation module.
+It is a useful test case for validating simulation results coming from the dense flow avalanche computational module.
 This semi-analytic solution can be derived under very strict conditions and making one major assumption on the shape of the solution (symmetry/anti-symmetry of the solution around the x and y axis).
 The full development of the conditions and assumptions as well as the derivation of the solution is presented in